rob-blackbourn/example-wasm-dataframe-2/README.md

-# Changing the DataFrame to inject WebAssembly operators
+# Using libc with the WebAssembly DataFrame

-This project implements a simple data frame with calculations performed in WebAssembly.
+This project converts the previous implementation to use libc from wasm-libc.